One of my top running related pet peeves are the people who respond to my having done multiple marathons with a reply “I could never do that.”

 I am talking about other runners, or people who want to be runners.
 People who think somewhere in their brain that they would like to try it, but then dismiss it out of hand.

-Now, I tend to be a fairly easily annoyed person.
+I know I tend to be a fairly easily annoyed person.
 I don’t have enough hours in the day to go around analyzing my pet peeves.
-But did try to figure out why this one bothered me.
+But did try to figure out why this one bothered me as much as it does.

 It Discounts My Training